Image Credit: US Department of Labor

 Workplace Safety

-“HONK FOR WORKPLACE SAFETY” signs lined the side of U.S. 31 in Charlevoix after a large crane tipped over at a cement plant.
-No one was hurt.
 Construction workers from all over Michigan picketed to raise awareness for construction safety.
 They have reason to be concerned.
 Without proper precautions, construction can be a dangerous endeavor.
 Springfield holds its own employees and construction workers everywhere in high regard.
 We have professional engineers on staff to design, implement, and install fall prevention systems inside and outside of industrial facilities.
 Springfield Inc. helps clients with rooftop safety programs that keep people safe as well as keeping our commercial clients in compliance with OSHA.
 We do it all and can help you without costing you an “ARM and a LEG.”

 Read More